126.96.36.199 Limiting Free Speech to Protect the Rights of Others

-The regulations already referred to in the Economic Dimension include prevention of cheating (220.127.116.11) and consumer protection (18.104.22.168).
-These form part of the law, and they are examples of restrictions to the freedom of speech in exchange for the benefit to the economy and for the protection of other people.
+The regulations already referred to in the Economic Dimension include prevention of cheating (188.8.131.52) and consumer protection (184.108.40.206).
+These form part of the law, and they are examples of legal restrictions to the freedom of speech: to protect people’s economic rights, and to protect them from physical harm, respectively.

 Other people’s rights can also be affected by intimidation: it can be used to prevent them from voting, for example, or from entering some buildings or streets.
 There is a strong case for a legal ban on such intimidation, even though it is technically a constraint on the aggressor’s freedom of speech.